markbeshir/metricConverter-a3/README.md

 # metricConverter
 A simple command-line application that converts between different metric and imperial units.
-Supported Conversions
+Supported Conversions:
 Kilograms (kg) to Pounds (lb)
 Grams (g) to Ounces (oz)
 Kilometers (km) to Miles (mi)
 Millimeters (mm) to Inches (in)

-How to Use
+#How to Use:

 Run the program using the JAR file:
 Copyjava -jar MetricConverter.jar